 Tenor

-Current and future engagements include the title roles of Tristan und Isolde for Seattle Opera, Tannhäuser for the Royal Opera House, Siegfried for Stuttgart Staatsoper, as well as a return to the Müpa in Budapest as Siegfried in the Ring Cycle.
-On the concert platform he joins Benjamin Zander and the Boston Philharmonic for a performance of Das Lied von der Erde, and sings the title role of Tannhäuser in a concert performance for Opera Australia.
-Further ahead, Stefan returns to Opera Australia for the new production of their Ring Cycle at Brisbane.
+Most recent and future plans include Siegmund in Walküre at Greek National Opera, his return to Opera Australia for the new production of the Ring Cycle at Brisbane, Siegfried at Atlanta Opera and Stuttgart Staatsoper, as well as a return to the Müpa in Budapest as Siegfried in the Ring Cycle, the title roles of Tristan und Isolde for Seattle Opera, Tannhäuser for the Royal Opera House and Teatro Colon Buenos Aires, among others.
+On the concert platform he joins Benjamin Zander and the Boston Philharmonic for a performance of Das Lied von der Erde, and sings the title role of Tannhäuser in a concert performance for Opera Australia..

-Other parts include the roles of Idomeneo, Florestan Fidelio, Bacchus Ariadne, Paul Die tote Stadt, Alviano Die Gezeichneten, and Jim Mahony Aufsteig und Fall der Stadt Mahagonny in the theatres of Berlin, Hamburg, Cologne, Leipzig, Stuttgart, Munich, Paris, Montpellier, Lisbon, Barcelona, Venice, Madrid, Melbourne, Bejing, Geneva, Chicago, Seattle, Hong Kong, Sydney, and at the Salzburg Festival.
+He has also sung the title role of Idomeneo, Florestan Fidelio, Bacchus Ariadne, Menelas Die Ägytische Helena, Paul Die tote Stadt, Alviano Die Gezeichneten, and Jim Mahony Aufstieg und Fall der Stadt Mahagonny in the theatres of Berlin, Hamburg, Cologne, Leipzig, Stuttgart, Munich, Paris, Montpellier, Lisbon, Barcelona, Venice, Madrid, Sydney, Bejing, Geneva, Chicago, Seattle, Hong Kong, Tokyo, and at the Salzburg Festival.

 Upcoming Events